-DDS Entity Is Created When Is Released When DomainParticipant The Create Writer/Reader functions are called from LabVIEW and there is not already another valid DomainParticipant .
-An execution ends and no DDS Reader or Writer objects have used the Domain- Participant within the defined timeout period.
-The DDS Release Unused Entities func- If a DomainParticipant does not exist for that Domain Id and DomainParticipantQos name, a new DomainParticipant is created. tion is called from LabVIEW and no DDS Reader or Writer objects are using the DomainParticipant.
+DDS Entity Is Created When Is Released When DomainParticipant The Create Writer/Reader functions are called from LabVIEW and there is not already another valid DomainPar- ticipant.
+If a DomainParticipant does not exist for that Domain Id and DomainPartic- ipantQos name, a new DomainPartici- pant is created.
+An execution ends and no DDS Reader or Writer objects have used the DomainPar- ticipant within the defined timeout period.
+The DDS Release Unused Entities function is called from LabVIEW and no DDS Reader or Writer objects are using the DomainParticipant.
 Topic 'x' The Create Writer/Reader functions are called from LabVIEW and there is not already another valid Topic .
 An execution ends and no DDS Reader or Writer objects are using the Topic.
 The DDS Release function is called from LabVIEW and no DDS Reader or Writer objects are using the Topic .
 ContentFilteredTopic 'x' The Create Advanced Reader VI is called from LabVIEW with a valid 'ContentFilteredTopic Info' cluster (all the fields have been set).
-An execution ends and no DDS Reader objects are using the ContentFiltered-Topic.
+An execution ends and no DDS Reader objects are using the ContentFilteredTopic.
 The DDS Release function is called from LabVIEW and no DDS Reader objects are using the ContentFilteredTopic.
 Subscriber Never.
-RTI DDS Toolkit uses an implicit subscriber for each DomainParticipant .
+RTI DDS Toolkit uses an implicit subscriber for each Domain-Participant .
 Never.
 Publisher Never.
-RTI DDS Toolkit uses an implicit publisher for each Domain - Participant .
+RTI DDS Toolkit uses an implicit publisher for each Domain-Participant .
 Never.

 DDS Entity Is Created When Is Released When DataReader for Topic 'x' The Create Reader function is called and there is not already another valid DataReader .
-If the forceExclusiveReader flag is true in the Advanced Create Reader, a new DataReader is cre- ated.
-An execution ends and no DDS Reader objects have used the DataReader within the defined time- out period.
+If the forceExclusiveReader flag is true in the Advanced Create Reader, a new DataReader is created.
+An execution ends and no DDS Reader objects have used the DataReader within the defined timeout period.
 The DDS Release Unused Entities function is called from LabVIEW and no DDS Reader objects are using the DataReader.
 DataWriter for Topic 'x' The DDS Create Writer function is called from LabVIEW and there is not already another valid DataWriter .
 An execution ends and no DDS Writer objects have used the DataWriter within the defined timeout period.
 The DDS Release Unused Entities function is called from LabVIEW and no DDS Writer objects are using the DataWriter.